cardano-foundation/cardano-rosetta/cardano-rosetta-server/README.md

 ## Generating test data

 In order to execute e2e tests a postgres docker container is started and a DB is populated with real mainnet data.
-This way, we can count on real data that will require too much effort to be populated.
-There are two ways to import it.
+This way, we can count on real data that will require too much effort to be populated (lots of inserts and data thats liked and it might take too much time to generate interesting scenarios).

+There are two ways to import it and both are described below.
+It's worth mentioning that we rely upon naming convention so please pay attention to it.

 **⚠ IMPORTANT NOTE: If `cardano-db-sync` is updated and it introduces a new schema, tests will still work as they were created with previous one.
 A manual update following the steps described below is required.**